 The purpose of a customer loyalty program is to build on customer retention.
 With triggered campaigns, businesses can do just that.
 Businesses can reach out to customers automatically for specific purposes, ranging from abandoned online carts to up-selling complementary products/services to encouraging customers to make a purchase after a period of inactivity.

 But the right customers can only be reached when the loyalty platform and communication tool are in the same solution or integrated.
 Only when information is flowing between the two tools, can triggered campaigns perform as needed.
-Trigger campaigns will help businesses send out the right message at the right time to the right customer.

 Our experience has taught us that targeted messages can increase customer engagement by up to 30%.
 Most of the time, we have seen businesses send out mass campaigns where all their customers are being notified of a product launch.
 For example, a large department store is adding a new line-up of mascara.
 They sent out an email to their entire customer base with the announcement.
 The issue is most men in their base are not interested in this message and some women are not interested.